Aesir-Automation/SnoogensArenaArmsWarrior/README.md

 • Racial support for extra burst damage!

 **Meta Legendary Support!**
-•	Full Support for meta legendaries such as The Executioner/Exploiter!
+•	Full Support for meta legendaries such as The Executioner/Exploiter and Misshapen Mirror!

 **Auto Defensives!**
 •	Ignore Pain @ HP%